Modelling hollow thermoplastic syntactic foams under high-strain compressive loading: Mathematical modelling and discussion

 \subsection{Compressible Ogden type-I}

-Fig.~\ref{fig:ogdenI_920all} presents results for OgI fitted models for $\phi = 0\%$, 2\%, and 10\%, under different truncation values $N$.
+Figs.~\ref{fig:ogdenI_920allpt1} and \ref{fig:ogdenI_920allpt2} present results for Compressible Ogden type-I (OgI) fitted models for all filling fractions and truncation values $N$.
 In these instances, the axial stress-strain and transverse strain data were qualitatively well-modelled, even in the simplest setting of $N=1$.
-However, Fig.~\ref{fig:ogdenI_92040} reveals that OgI strain energy models do not possess an appropriate $f(J)$ to accurately recover the transverse strain response for $\phi = 40\%$.
+Also in these figures we include the relative error for the stress and transverse stretch, which is generally well controlled in Fig.~\ref{fig:ogdenI_920allpt1}.
+However, Fig.~\ref{fig:ogdenI_920allpt2} reveals that OgI strain energy models do not possess an appropriate $f(J)$ to accurately recover the transverse strain response for $\phi > 10\%$.
+In Table \ref{tab:bestfits} we present relerr$_\sigma$ and relerr$_\lambda$ corresponding to the best-fitted models for all samples, showing that the Ogden type-I model works well up to filling fractions of $\phi = 20\%$ to within a maximal error deviation of $8.6\%$.